Mxfork/get-touch/README.md

 *   Python 3.8+
 *   Access to RPC endpoints for two Ethereum-compatible chains (e.g., using Infura, Alchemy, or a local node).
 For this example, we can use public testnet RPCs like Sepolia and Mumbai.
+*   Contract ABIs (in JSON format) for the source and destination bridge contracts.

 ### 2. Installation